JvanKatwijk/sdr-j-fm/README.md

 A simpler version, just to listen to radio, is in the WFM-RPI repository.

-The program shows 2 spectra, one is the spectrum of the incoming signal, the other is the spectrum of the decoded signal.
+The program shows 2 spectra, one is the spectrum of the incoming signal, the other is - depending on the setting - part of the decoded signal or part of the RDS signal

 -------------------------------------------------------------------------
 Supported devices